MaaXYZ/M9A/docs/en_us/manual/newbie.md

      sudo ./MaaPiCli
      ```

-  3. If you want to use the graphical operation interface, please follow step 2 and execute the `MFW` program.
+  3. If you want to use the graphical operation interface, please follow step 2 and execute the `MFAAvalonia` program.

 #### Linux